thegamingden/the-ends-of-the-matrix/src/crunch/programs_and_complex_forms.md

 Not all programs take the same amount of time to use.
 Most take Complex Actions:
 "CA", but some take Simple Actions: "SA" or extended periods of time to be properly used.

+### Duration

+Some programs are Instant (I): They run, complete, and then you're done.

-Some programs are Sustained: "(S)" meaning that they are active for more than an instantaneous moment of extreme code use.
+Some programs are Sustained (S): They maintain activity for more than an instantaneous moment of extreme code use.
 A network can sustain a number of running procedures equal to its System rating before experiencing slow-down.
 Every additional sustained program reduces all Matrix dicepools of the network by 2 dice.
 If a system is called upon to run a number of sustained programs beyond its system rating equal to the Logic of the metahuman brain running it, the entire network crashes.

-Some programming is Permanent: "(P)" meaning that it affects a real change onto the Matrix which will persist after the network which spawned it stops dedicating processing cycles to it.
+Some programming is Permanent (P): The program affects a real change onto the Matrix which will persist after the network which spawned it stops dedicating processing cycles to it.
 These programs must be sustained for 15 combat rounds, after which they no longer require or benefit from input the originating network.
 Hits on the originating success test can be dedicated to reducing the required sustaining time rather than to increasing the effect of the action.
 Every hit used to speed the process reduces the required sustaining time by 3 rounds.

 ## Analysis Programs